About STXBP1-Related Disorders

 Diagnosis

 STXBP1-RD diagnosis is made through genetic testing using an Epilepsy, Neurodevelopmental or Autism/Intellectual Disability Panel; Whole Exome or Whole Genome test; or rarely chromosomal microarray analysis.
+If you are looking for genetic testing, apply to Probably Genetic’s free, HIPAA-compliant whole exome sequencing program here.

 Treatment